LGNSW Positions Vacant

 - Sydney CBD location

-Local Government NSW (LGNSW) is the peak body for local government in NSW, representing councils and related member organisations.
-With a proud 100+ year history, LGNSW develops an effective community-based system of local government in NSW; advocates on behalf of members to influence policy directions of State and Commonwealth Governments and provides a range of services including, industrial relations, legal advice, management services and training.
+Local Government NSW (LGNSW) is the peak body for councils and related organisations in our State.
+LGNSW advocates on behalf of members and their communities on policy to decision makers at state and federal levels.
+We provide a comprehensive range of services including industrial relations representation, management services and training.

 How to apply

-Please review the position description (PDF, 112KB) prior to submitting an application.
+Please download and review the position description before submitting an application.